 Or a campaign on Weibo and WeChat where the members had to type “Modern New Yorker” (摩登纽约客) on Coach’s WeChat account in order to receive nine puzzle pieces of a picture of brand ambassador Leehom Wang.
 Then the participants were able to upload to Weibo the puzzle with the purpose to have the chance to win a Coach poster autographed by the superstar.

 The success of Coach in China resides in its knowledge of Chinese consumers’ needs and concerns and about the power of Chinese social media platforms.
 Keeping this in mind, Coach has developed efficient digital marketing strategies by increasing its presence on social networks and developing its e-commerce site.

 If you are interested to increase your presence in China and therefore increase your sales, don’t hesitate to contact us.

 Partnering with national and international celebrities

 In 2020 Coach announced a collaboration with international star Jennifer Lopez for the release of the Hutton bag’s special edition.
 Coach presented the Hutton bag from the superstar’s first collaboration with the brand.
 Designed with creative director Stuart Vevers and inspired by the values of authenticity that Coach and Jennifer Lopez share.

 Coach’s Marketing Strategy in China

 For example, Coach’s WeChat account provides customer services, extensive item presentations, campaigns, and access to the brand’s WeChat store.
 Faithful customers have the ability to manage their membership cards and unlock personal exclusive offers.

 Although Coach is regarded as an affordable luxury brand that targets the middle class in North American and European markets, the price of Coach in China is less attractive.
-Indeed it is said that the price difference of Coach’s products between China and abroad stores may amount to up to more than 40%, which results in pushing Chinese consumers to purchase Coach abroad.
+Indeed it is said that the price difference between Coach’s products in China and abroad stores may amount to up to more than 40%, which results in pushing Chinese consumers to purchase Coach abroad.

 Coach x Tmall: a rocky collaboration